ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Updated ST Cube headers for STM32H7xx.
 - NEW: Added a Posix-favored shell named "msh" (Mini Shell).
 The shell is able to run sub-apps inside the same sandbox.
 The shell can either be placed statically in flash or loaded dynamically in RAM.